 Temple has long recognized the value of a global legal education.
 We have close to a dozen faculty members focused on teaching international law subjects and our curriculum is both diverse and deep, with multiple sections of the introductory course in international law a well as upper-level electives on international human rights, law and development, international criminal law treaties, and international trade, among others.

 At Temple, you can do more than just read about legal practice around the world; you can live it.
 We have one of the nation’s oldest summer study abroad programs in Rome, Italy, and the only semester-long U.S. study abroad program in Tokyo, Japan.
-Temple also offers the only U.S. graduate level law program in Beijing, China, and our extensive exchange program includes schools in Ireland, Israel, Germany, the Netherlands, India, Puerto Rico, and Switzerland.
+Temple also offers the oldest U.S. graduate law program in Beijing, China, and students can study abroad at our partner law schools around the world.

 Our students find Temple a place to share common interests and a commitment to the rule of law, an interest that often generates lasting professional and personal relationships.
 Temple provides you with the chance to study and experience our increasingly globalized legal community – one that requires lawyers to understand not only state and federal rules and regulations, but how other legal systems and cultures operate.